Pope Emeritus Benedict XVI body lying in state at Vatican

 A few VIPs had a moment before the general public to pay their respects, including Italian Premier Giorgia Meloni, the far-right leader who in the past has professed admiration for the conservative leanings of Benedict.

+Sister Regina Brand was among the mourners who came to the square before dawn.

+“He’s a German pope and I am from Germany,” she said.
+“And I am here to express my gratitude and love, and I want to pray for him and to see him.”

-Trisha Thomas contributed to this report.
+Trisha Thomas and Nicole Winfield contributed to this report.

 Follow AP’s coverage of Pope Benedict XVI: https://apnews.com/hub/pope-benedict-xvi